acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 logs, since in order to access the PVC, all components would need to be deployed as one pod.

-* this resulted in the intial approach of deploying all Acumos components as a single pod, by the tools in system-integration/acumosk8s-public-cloud
+* this resulted in the initial approach of deploying all Acumos components as a single pod, by the tools in system-integration/acumosk8s-public-cloud
 * however for node capacity / reliability reasons deploying all components in a single pod is not a recommended approach, thus for using the OneClick